RepComm/SWBFUnmungeGUI/ReadMe.txt

   The generated files are in the directory as the *.LVL file they're from.

 How is it:
- - Functional, not finished yet: File browser isn't hooked up completely yet
+ - Functional, now implements file browser

 Where is it:
  - Forum Topic: http://www.swbfgamers.com/index.php?topic=12158.0